google/physical-web/documentation/introduction.md

 A core principle of this system is **no proactive notifications**.
 The user will only see a list of nearby devices when they ask.
 If your phone were to be buzzing constantly as you walked through the mall, it would be very frustrating.
 Push notifications in general are too easily abused.
 Of course, the user can opt-in to notifications, we are just saying that by deault, the user must ask to see anything nearby.

 ##2.
 Isn't there going to be a big list to choose from?
-At first, the nearby smart devices will be small but if we're successful, there will be many to choose from and that does raise an important UX issue.
+At first, the nearby smart devices will be small but if we're successful, there will be many to choose from and that raises an important UX issue.
 This is where ranking comes in.
 Today, we are perfectly happy typing "tennis" into a search engine and getting millions of results back, we trust that the first 10 are the best ones.
 The same applies here.
-The phone agent can sort by both signal strength as well as personal preference and history.
-Clearly there is lots of work to be done here, we don't want to minimize this task but we feel that ranking can get us very far for the first few versions of this project.
+The phone agent can sort by both signal strength as well as personal preference and history, among many other possible factors.
+Clearly there is lots of work to be done here.
+We don't want to minimize this task, but we feel that this simple signal strength ranking can get us very far for the first few versions of this project.

 ##3.
-Is this secure?
+Is this secure/private?
 URLs broadcast in the clear so anyone can see them.
 This is by design.
 That is why we're initially suggesting this to be used in public spaces.
 This does raise issues for home use where it would be possible for neighbors to intercept beacons.
 However, one the big advatages of URLs is that there are so many ways they can be used to increase their security:

-* The URL could be obfuscated
+* The URL could be obfuscated (e.g. using a non-branded doman)
 * The web page could require a login
 * A rotating token on the beacon would constantly change the URL